U.S. Business Law Academy

 Consistent class attendance and active participation are central to the Socratic Method of teaching, which is the basis of the US Business Law Academy and, more generally, much of US legal education.
-Students in the US Business Law Academy are expected to attend all class sessions and, in those sessions, to be prepared to engage in reasoned legal discourse when called upon by the instructor.
+Students in the US Business Law Academy are expected to attend at least 80% of class sessions and, in those sessions, to be prepared to engage in reasoned legal discourse when called upon by the instructor.
 Receipt of a Statement of Attendance is contingent on a participant’s satisfaction of these requirements.

 24. Academic Credit

 Columbia Law School does not award credit for participation in the US Business Law Academy.

 The US Business Law Academy will focus on U.S. business law and legal institutions, and is intended to provide participants with a broad educational and cultural experience rather than a rigorous course of academic or professional training.
 Participants must therefore have the basic grounding generally attained by those who have completed the initial years of a first university degree in law.
 More broadly, however, the courses will be structured so as to be both accessible and interesting to students with a wide range of backgrounds.
 The program is designed primarily for foreign-trained law students, but we also welcome graduate students, practicing lawyers, government officials, academics and other professionals.

 Applications are welcome from any individual who either has a first law degree from outside the United States, or is currently in a recognized program of study leading towards such a degree.
 Interested individuals with other academic credentials may petition for special consideration.